OpenZeppelin/compound-monitoring/README.md

 This agent monitors the Compound Finance GovernorBravo contract for specific emitted events related to Proposals and Voting.
 All alert types and severities are set to Info.

+### Large Borrows Governance Monitor

+This agent monitors all borrow events of COMP to see if the borrower address has accrued enough COMP to pass significant governance thresholds.
+This can be an early indication of governance attacks.